 We have designed several manual and automated systems which may help with the control of candle formation during production both for retort and crucible type furnaces.

 The hood design will determine how air is introduced into the system.
-The important thing is to avoid shop drafts that can deflect product away from the hoods.
-Be careful to avoid patters of flow which can carry product in the direction of the crucible lid, on a vertical crucible vaporizer, or to the base of the combustion chamber in the case of the horizontal retort vaporizer.
+The important thing is to avoid flows which can carry product in the direction of the crucible lid on a vertical crucible vaporizer, or to the base of the combustion chamber in the case of the horizontal retort vaporizer.

-When candles are removed, some zinc oxide may fall into the crucible or into the vapor tube.
-This material floats on the surface of the zinc and if it becomes too thick, it can cause quality problems.
-In extreme cases floating zinc oxide can be dangerous to the operator.
-The floating zinc oxide in the crucible or the retort must therefore be regularly removed, however the periods between each cleaning cycle may be extended by careful operation of the equipment.
+When candles are removed, some zinc oxide may fall into the crucible or the vapor tube.
+This material floats on the surface of the zinc and if it becomes too thick it can cause quality problems, and in extreme cases can be dangerous to the operator.
+The floating zinc oxide in the crucible or the retort must therefore be regularly removed.
+The periods between each cleaning cycle may be extended by careful operation of the equipment.
 This waste material may be collected and sold at a discount to manufacturers of fertilizer and soil amendments.

 Operator practice can go a long way towards the minimization of these losses.

 The grit catcher is really a system for your quality assurance manger.
-However there are costs associated with its proper operation.
-Grit catcher are engineered for each plant, and are designed to catch 98% of the particles that are larger than the specification size.
-The grit catcher must minimize the quantity of good material that gets captured along with the grit.
+There are costs associated with its proper operation.
+In operation it is designed to catch 98% of the particles that are larger than the specification size, and it must minimize the quantity of good material that gets captured.

-Generally, the material from the grit catcher will be screened to -325 mesh and any product passing though the screen may be added to the good product, usually via a table feeder or other such device.
+Generally, the material from the grit catcher will be sieved to -325 mesh and any product passing though the screen is added to the good product, usually via a table feeder or other such device.
 Prevention of grit will help minimize tramp losses with the grit.